Today’s Wonder of the Day was inspired by skye. skye Wonders, “who were the first crew of female pirates” Thanks for WONDERing with us, skye!

-Irish “pirate queen” Grace O’Malley resorted to piracy when she was left with nothing after her husband died.
+If you watch too many pirate movies, you might get the idea that all pirates were men.
+But there were certainly several famous female pirates over the years.
+Irish “pirate queen” Grace O’Malley had a long family history of piracy.
+She entered the family business after the death of her first husband.
 After her ships were captured, she appealed to Queen Elizabeth I for mercy.
-The Queen eventually granted her freedom and money in exchange for her loyalty.
+The queen granted her freedom and money in exchange for her loyalty.

+So why did pirates dress so strangely?
+No one knows for sure, but most of their clothing was stolen from ships they plundered.
 When you plunder a ship, you take what you can get, so pirates often didn’t have a lot of choice when it came to clothing.
 If you had to wear whatever someone else had packed for a trip across the sea, it’s no surprise you might end up with an interesting outfit!